buggyrace/buggy-race-server/tech_notes/content/tech-notes/secret-key.md

  ![cookies](assets/img/cookie.png)
   ![cookies](assets/img/cookie.png)

-For CS1999 you don't need to worry about cookies because if you need sessions, Flask handles them for you (it does all the work with cookies).
+For this project you might not need to worry about cookies because if you need sessions, Flask handles them for you (that is, although it implements sessions using cookies so you typically don't need to manipulate them yourself).

 But the concept is fairly simple: